apurbzz-1994/php-dbless-blog/README.md

 ![Main screen](/assets/home.png)

-* The application sorts your text files in accordance to the time of creation and displays the latest one first.
+* The application sorts your text files in accordance to the time of creation/update and displays the latest one first.

 * Each blog post show icons indicating what time of day (AM/PM) the corresponding file was created and also generates tags based on a predefined filename format (e.g filename - "food vietnamese_bakery cafe good_food.txt").